hbaltz/design-patterns/src/template_method/README.md

 * The template method make use of the `templateMethod` to implant an algorithm It is decoupled from the actual implementation of these operations. `templateMethod` are abstract methods
 * They may be many `ConcreteClass`, each implementing the full set of operations required by the template method.
+* You can `hooks` that are concrete method in the abstract class that do nothing, but are called in precise place in the `template method`.
+Subclasses are free to overwrite these but don't have too.

 ### Other version of the template method